 - December: Hideous Creatures: Shoggoth.
 “Infinitely plastic and ductile — slaves of suggestion, builders of cities — more and more sullen … intelligent … amphibious … and imitative!”
 If something can take any shape, what is its true nature?
 Are the shoggoths slave machines or biotech Singularity?
 Are they one or many?
 Tekeli-li!

-- November: Secrets of Mumbai.
+- November: Looking Glass: Mumbai.
 We look at India’s mightiest metropolis, from its legendary crime syndicates to its glamorous movie colony — and we look beneath it, for vampires and conspiracies and Mythos maneuverings.
 A “Low and Slow” city setting for many possible GUMSHOE games.

 - October: Hideous Creatures: Ghouls.
 “These figures were seldom completely human, but often approached humanity in varying degree.”
 Charnel predators, or changeling denizens of Dream?
 Follow their tunnels from the sands of Arabia to the catacombs of Paris — or just stay in Boston for some fine New England cuisine!